NicTheFifth/HadesOneshot/Boons.md

 2. and the replacement boon will be one rarity higher.

 These rules establish that a heroic boon will not have a possible replacement.

+## Gods

+As said above, boons are linked to a god.
+There is a possibility of 9 gods.
+However, in a campaign, you will have a limit on how many gods are possible.
+The limit of gods is 3.
+How this works in practice is that when you have boons from 3 different gods, these gods are the only gods you will still get.

+This means, if you remove a boon, which means you have boons from two gods only, you can get a third boon from any god again.